American Knife and Tool Institute

 Firstly, it may be any knife which, by reason of its design or other characteristics, ‘is primarily intended for use as a weapon.’
 Secondly, it may be a common utilitarian utensil modified or ‘converted into a weapon.’
 Thirdly, it may be a common utilitarian knife unmodified or not designed as a weapon, but nevertheless deemed dangerous by reason of the circumstances of possession and/or the ‘context of activity’.

-The glaring problem with the New York rule on circumstances of possession as established in Matter of Jamie D. is that it mixes criminal possession with criminal activity.
-The result is a hybrid offense where a “common utilitarian knife unmodified or not designed as a weapon” becomes a dangerous knife in the complete absence of any use of the said knife, by reason of the circumstances which do not constitute a criminal offense.
+The glaring problem with the New York rule on circumstances of possession, as established in Matter of Jamie D. is that it allows a “common utilitarian knife” possessed by an individual to be “deemed” dangerous based on undefined circumstances.
+The result is a hybrid offense where a “common utilitarian knife unmodified or not designed as a weapon” becomes a dangerous knife in the complete absence of any use of the said knife by reason of the circumstances, which otherwise do not constitute a criminal offense.

 This is not a theoretical problem.
 Criminal justice officials in New York City have initiated opportunistic dangerous knife prosecutions for the mere possession of a penknife or pocketknife.